 Save money by eating like a pro.
 Opt for accommodation that provides breakfast included in your nightly rate.
 Ideally, you want somewhere with a buffet so you can really get a nice big meal in.
 If you’re lucky, this can fuel your adventure well into the afternoon.
 Another way to save is to enjoy meals from food stalls, rather than restaurants.
 Besides saving a lot of money, you’ll also be eating the food the locals eat.
 This is a great way to immerse yourself in any given culture.

 Tourism is a big industry around the world.
 You can’t blame the locals for trying to milk the trade.
-However, you can choose not to step in the more obvious traps.
-E.g. in big cities like Rome, steer clear of the eateries around the major attractions like the Colosseum of St Peter’s Basilica.
-Instead, move a few streets over and look out for a place where they locals hang out.
+However, try to steer clear of the obvious tourist traps.
+For example, in big cities like Rome, steer clear of the eateries around the major attractions like the Colosseum or St Peter’s Basilica.
+Instead, move a few streets over and lookout for a place where the locals hang out.
 They don’t want to pay tourist prices either!

-Get this – there are plenty of fun and free things to do in major world cities!
-From museums with free entry, to forays to the park or local library, community events and hiking excursions, there are plenty of ways to encounter a new place without spending a fortune.
+There are plenty of fun and free things to do in major world cities!
+From museums with free entry to forays to the park or local library, community events and hiking excursions, there are plenty of ways to encounter a new place without spending a fortune.
 Be creative and ask around before you head out.
 You’ll be amazed at the opportunities you find.

 Souvenirs are great, but don’t feel pressured to buy a lot of things while you’re travelling.
 You may want to pick up something small to take back home for your loved ones, but don’t burden yourself with expensive gifts that are hard to transport to boot.
-Instead, Facetime them while you throw a penny into a wishing well in their name, or take a picture of their favourite landmark in the country you’re visiting.
+Instead, why not video call them while you throw a penny into a wishing well in their name, or take a picture of their favourite landmark in the country you’re visiting as a special memento.
 In the end, they want you to enjoy your travels.
 After all, you’re there to make memories!

 These are just a few of the ways in which you can make travel more affordable for yourself.
 Start by following one or two of these guidelines and see how you go.
 Once you realise that your travel goals are attainable, everything will come together – you’ll see.
+Check out some affordable group tours for inspiration and motivation.
 Now go and make it happen!
-This could be your year to see a new part of this glorious world we share.